 7. San Jose State University

 San Jose State University offers an MS in Software Engineering with a specialization in cloud computing.
 This cloud computing master’s degree has two required courses: cloud technologies and virtualization technologies.
-Students must also choose one more course for the specialization from a list of ten courses.
+Students must also choose one more class for the specialization from a list of ten courses.
 Through this specialization, students gain an understanding of virtualization and cloud computing.
 They learn principles, deployment, design, analysis, modeling, and industry-oriented applications.
-The curriculum covers enabling technologies and major solution architectures.
+In addition, the curriculum covers enabling technologies and major solution architectures.

 Highlight: The MS in Software Engineering builds on a foundation of engineering and computer science and integrates software engineering into that foundation.